Flea & Tick Control | Parasite Protection for Dogs & Cats Skip to Main Content Skip to Footer

 • Eliminate Parasites in Pets: Regularly use preventative medications.

-• Limit Access to Contaminated Areas: Restrict pets from sandboxes, high-traffic pet zones, and similar environments.
+• Limit Access to Contaminated Areas: Keep pets away from sandboxes, high-traffic pet zones, and similar environments.

 • Practice Good Hygiene: Wash hands after handling pets and avoid touching pet waste.

-• Dispose of Pet Waste Properly: Regular cleanup helps remove worm eggs before they spread.
+• Dispose of Pet Waste Properly: Regular cleanup helps remove parasite eggs before they spread.

 Year-Round Parasite Prevention in Pets

-Parasites can be a threat at any time of the year:
+Parasites can be a threat at any time of the year, making continuous protection essential to keep them safe and healthy.

 • External Parasites: Fleas and ticks can survive indoors during winter, maintaining their life cycle.